Corporate Memphis

-Corporate Memphis (alternative names: Alegria Art, Big Tech Art, or Flat Art) is a term used to describe a flat, geometric art style, widely associated with Big Tech illustrations in the late 2010s and early 2020s.
-It has been criticized by some as uninspired or dystopian, though some illustrators have defended the style, pointing at what they claim to be its art-historical legitimacy.
+Corporate Memphis, commonly referred to as Alegria art, is an art style named after the Memphis Group that features flat areas of color and geometric elements.
+Widely associated with Big Tech illustrations in the late 2010s and early 2020s, it has been met with a polarized response, with criticism focusing on its use in sanitizing corporate communication, as well as being seen as visually offensive, insincere, pandering and over-saturated.
+Other illustrators have defended the style, pointing at what they claim to be its art-historical legitimacy.

 Origins

-Flat art developed out of the rise of vector graphic programs, and a nostalgia for midcentury modern illustration.
+Flat art developed out of the rise of vector graphic programs, and a nostalgia for mid-century modern illustration.
 It began to trend in editorial illustration and especially the tech industry, which relied on simple, scalable illustrations to fill white space and add character to apps and web pages.
 The style was widely popularized when Facebook introduced Alegria, an illustration system commissioned from design agency Buck Studios and illustrator Xoana Herrera in 2017.

-The name Corporate Memphis originated from the title of an Are.na board that collected early examples, and is a reference to the Memphis Group, a 1980s design group known for bright colors, childish patterns, and geometric shapes.
+The name "Corporate Memphis" originated from the title of an Are.na board that collected early examples, and is a reference to the Memphis Group, a 1980s design group known for bright colors, childish patterns, and geometric shapes.
+The style itself was inspired by a synthesis of elements spanning the 20th-century, including the Art Deco style of the 1920s, futurism in interior design from the Atomic Age, and color and patterns from the Pop Art movement.

 Visual characteristics

 Common motifs are flat human characters in action, with disproportionate features such as long and bendy limbs, small torsos, minimal or no facial features, and bright colors without any blending.
 Facebook's Alegria uses non-representational skin colors such as blues and purples in order to feel universal, though some artists working in the style opt for more realistic skin colors and features to show diversity.

+Corporate Memphis is materially quick, cheap and easy to produce, and thus appealing to companies; programs such as Adobe Illustrator can be used to produce such designs rapidly.